 City/town: Winter Garden

-Family: Married to wife Jennifer for 12 years; two children
+Family: Married to wife, Darlene, for 24 years; three children

 Why are you the best candidate?